coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/README.md

   node and 1 relay node.
 ---

-# Guide: Setting Up a Cardano Stake Pool
+# Setting Up a Cardano Stake Pool

 ## :wrench: About This Guide